palantir/gradle-baseline/README.md

 - `UnnecessaryLambdaArgumentParentheses`: Lambdas with a single parameter do not require argument parentheses.
 - `RawTypes`: Avoid raw types; add appropriate type parameters if possible.
 - `VisibleForTestingPackagePrivate`: `@VisibleForTesting` members should be package-private.
+- `OptionalFlatMapOfNullable`: Optional.map functions may return null to safely produce an empty result.

 ### Programmatic Application